DeanDodds/milestoneprojectone/README.md

 ![Mock up of website](wireframes/design/mockup.png)

-This project a front end marketing website for North East function band Union Sqaure Sessions.
-The purpose of the website is to promote the band to any potenial costumers and encourage users to make inquirys and bookings.
+This project is the main front-end marketing website for the North East function band Union Sqaure Sessions.
+The purpose of the website is to promote the band to any potenial customers and encourage users to make enquiries and bookings.

 # Table of Contents